 And then William P. Clark was dead.
 Murdered.
 It was a murder case with long arms, stretching from the high-rollers of Fort Worth’s affluent West Side to the bottom-feeders of Jacksboro Highway’s neon underworld, from Fort Worth’s exclusive Park Hill enclave high on a prominence to the bottom of an abandoned well north of Saginaw.

-This is the Westbrook house, situated on a hillside at 2232 Winton Terrace West overlooking Forest Park.
+This is the Westbrook house, situated on a hilltop at 2232 Winton Terrace West overlooking Forest Park.
 It was built in 1928 for $70,000 ($980,000 today) for Roy and Gladys Westbrook.
 Westbrook was an oilman with interests in Texas and New Mexico and an owner of the Fort Worth Cats.
 The house was designed in Tudor revival style by Joseph Pelich, who designed other grand homes in Park Hill but also Poly High School, the original Casa Manana, and Daniel-Meyer Coliseum.
-The Westbrook house grounds have a sunken garden, pool with two bathhouses, tennis court, grotto, servants quarters.
+The Westbrook house grounds had a sunken garden, pool with two bathhouses, tennis court, grotto, servants quarters.
 The house has twenty-two rooms, including a hidden room called a “prohibition cabinet,” and a silver vault in the basement.

 The Westbrooks were often mentioned in the society pages of local newspapers.